crindlisbacher/poole/index.md

 I also conduct research for various organizations, such as tech companies, investors, and think tanks.
 Don't hesitate to reach out if you want to work with me.

+If you work in PR and want to send me pitches or press releases I do actually read them and find them helpful.
+That said, I can only write about things that are genuinely unique or innovative; if you're just trying to promote good work that you're doing I can't really cover that.
+I'm much more likely to cover something if I can get my hands on numbers or information that isn't public.

 ## Contact Me

 * Twitter: [@brokenimageheap](https://twitter.com/brokenimageheap)